Labiaplasty in Lancaster, CA, serving Palmdale

 How long does the procedure take?

 Labiaplasty typically takes 1-2 hours depending on the extent of reshaping involved.
-It is performed as an outpatient procedure and patients go home the same day.
+It is performed as an outpatient procedure and patients go home later that day.

 Who is a candidate for labiaplasty?